 In 2014, Gábor met Mark Fell, and they recorded their collaborative album in three days in Budapest, titled "The Neurobiology Of Moral Decision Making."
 The album was listed by Rolling Stone Magazine as #11 of the 20 Best Avant Albums Of 2015 and #3 of 100 Boomkat’s Favorite Albums of 2015.
 It received widespread recognition and was played multiple times by Aphex Twin at different festivals, including Field Day London 2017.
 Norman Records described it as "some of the most rhythmically radical and seizure-inducing futurist electronica being made on earth right now."

-His album Unfold made for club context was rated #7 by Fact Magazine Top 50 Album, #29 by DJ Mag’s Top 50 Album, #24 by Quietus’s Top 100 Albums and #30 by Boomkat’s Top 100 Albums of 2018, followed by another execution called Source for Planet Mu in 2020
+In 2018, Gábor released his highly acclaimed album called "Unfold," created with the intention to return to his origins rooted in making techno and DJing.
+It was rated #7 by Fact Magazine's Top 50 Albums, #29 by DJ Mag’s Top 50 Albums, #24 by Quietus’s Top 100 Albums, and #30 by Boomkat’s Top 100 Albums of 2018.

-Gábor has performed at festivals, clubs and institutions such as CTM Festival Berlin, Berlin Atonal, ZKM Karlsruhe, MUTEK Barcelona, Unsound Festival Krakow, Rewire Festival The Hague, Stockholm Modern Museum, House of Electronic Arts Basel, The Empty Gallery Hong Kong, Barcelona Santa Monica Art Centre, Stockholm EMS.
-He has released his works on record labels such as Planet Mu, The Death Of Rave, Shelter Press and Presto!?.
+Gábor has performed at festivals, clubs, and institutions such as Mutek Montreal, MUTEK Barcelona, Public Records New York, The Empty Gallery Hong Kong, CTM Festival Berlin, Berlin Atonal, ZKM Karlsruhe, Unsound Festival Krakow, Rewire Festival The Hague, Stockholm Modern Museum, House of Electronic Arts Basel, Barcelona Santa Monica Art Centre, Stockholm EMS, Terraforma Milan, Pirelli HangarBicocca Milan, and many more.